 In all emergency notifications and timely warnings, the university will follow procedures to assure that the names or identifying characteristics of crime victims are not publicly disclosed, including a review of the alert content by members of the Public Safety Team or the Chief of CSU Police Department.

-Sharing Information with the Community Outside of Campus
+Sharing Information with the Community Outside of the University

 - When all students receive an emergency alert, Student Affairs will share the content of that alert through its Parents and Family email lists or its newsletter.

 - The university also will post the text of all emergency alerts that are shared with the majority of the campus community on its safety website at safety.colostate.edu.

 - Emergency alerts shared with only a geographical or segmented portion of the campus population will generally not be shared online.

 - The content of emergency alerts is generally also shared via the Public Safety Team and CSU Police Department joint social media accounts.